Ecology Park

 There’s an amazing view from the top.
 You can see the London Eye to the left, the Gherkin building in the financial district, and a wind turbine slowly spinning in the breeze.

-In a the Ecology park you’ll find flower meadows, woods, dens, ponds, and clearings.
+In the Ecology park you’ll find flower meadows, woods, dens, ponds, and clearings.
 Insects and birds abound.

 The Ecology park is within a bigger park that was once part of a sort of canal, the old Russia Dock.
 Now known as Russia Dock Woodland, it’s a long, linear park and a wonderful place for a cycle or walk.
 (But lookout for youths on mopeds.
 Or me, reliving my youth on my electric bike.)